There are many detractors from investment returns. Tax, transaction costs, management fees, inflation. The list of additions is much shorter.

 It is no wonder that many Aussie investors place preference on ASX shares that offer a franking credit.
 My colleague Mark LaMonica has written about how valuable franking credits actually are for investors—an important consideration when allowing investors to appropriately weight them in investing decisions.

 Adding to their appeal, Australia’s median income sits at a 30% tax rate.
 Fully franked dividends provide a 30% tax credit.
+That is a dividend which requires a payment of 0% in personal income tax.

 No investment decisions should be based on how much tax you can save.
 However, it is important for investors to think about the total return they receive from an investment.